Document ID: 88954

 You can use any of the methods listed here in order to perform the upgrade:

-After you download the 5.0 upgrade file, refer to the Readme for the procedure on how to install the 5.0 upgrade file using the upgrade command.
+After you download the 5.0 upgrade file, refer to the Readme for the procedure on how to install the 5.0 upgrade file with the upgrade command.
 See the Use the Upgrade Command section of this document for more information.

 If you configured Auto Update for your Sensor, copy the 5.0 upgrade file to the directory on the server that your Sensor polls for updates.
 See the Use the auto-upgrade Command section of this document for more information.